-Stakeholder Question/Comment Response

-INTERNAL

-The plans and Transport Statement provided by the applicant have been reviewed and the following conhave been made in relation to transport planning model.
-1. Overview The development proposals are for the demolition of existing industrial buildings and the construction of building for a range of storage, distribution and genindustrial uses along ancillary offices and design st offices.
-It is understood that the proposals are to up total Gross Internal Area (GIA) from 1,482 to 2,953 follows: llowing comments planning matters. emolition of truction of a new on and general didesign studio is are to uplift the Noted - additional information has been submitted by the applicant in addressing concerns raised by the Council's Highways officer.
-As such the Council's Highways officers are reviewing these report.
+Stakeholder eholder Question/Comment Response INTERNAL Transportation The plans and Transport Statement provided by the applicant have been reviewed and the following comments have been made in relation to transport planning matters. concerns raised by the Council' 1.
+Overview Highways officer.
+As such the Council's Highways officers are reviewing these The development proposals are for the demolition of existing industrial buildings and the construction of a new building for a range of storage, distribution and general industrial uses along ancillary offices and design studio offices.
+It is understood that the proposals are to uplift the total Gross Internal Area (GIA) from 1,482 to 2,953sqm, as follows: report.
 It is likely that further conditions and obligations could be imposed these will be reported through an addendum.

-Existing GIA Proposed GIA

-B8 - Storage and Distribution 741 1,224

-B2 - General Industrial 741 1,729

-Total 1,482 2,953

-The proposed areas ar Drawings' document.
+Existing GIA Proposed GIA B8 - Storage and Distribution 741 1,224 B2 - General Industrial 741 1,729 Total 1,482 2,953 The proposed areas ar Drawings' document.
 A clarified.
-Additionally, for application, all existing to be expressed as Grown Net Internal Areas (NIA).
+Additionally, for application, all existing to be expressed as Growet Internal Areas (NIA).
 2. Car Parking an Any discrepancies or the purpose of to and proposed floooss External Areas As). will have to be the planning orspaces will have s (GEAs), GIAs and